Skip to content

 For those who can eat out at restaurants, each time you go out, order something new.
 This can also give you inspiration for cooking at home.
 As you taste new flavours, think about how you can apply them to meals you’re already comfortable cooking.
 Giving pasta and chicken a flavour profile makeover is pretty easy when you use this method.

-What Should I Make For Dinner if I Hate Cooking
+What Should I Make For Dinner if I Hate Cooking?

 Cook what’s easy!
 I try to find free-from convenience foods that the kids will enjoy such as frozen ravioli or hot dogs made with clean ingredients.
-It takes the kids less than 15 minutes to get the food served.
+It takes my kids less than 15 minutes to get the food served.
 On top of that, they’re generally pretty happy with the results.

 Use a Pressure Cooker!
 This is an essential tool for people who hate to cook, in my humble opinion.
 Pressure cooking is a hands-off cooking method.
 You put your ingredients in, season, mix, add water, put the lid on, press some buttons, and walk away.
-The next time you come back, dinner is ready and if you play your cards right, there are leftovers too.
+The next time you come back, dinner is ready and if you play your cards right, there are leftovers as well.

 Chili & Sloppy Joe!
 These are two very easy to make meals that most people love.
 The BIG bonus is that both meals can be batch cooked so you have leftovers in the fridge and freezer.
 You can also pair these with a range of carbohydrates including toast, and my personal fave- chips.
 Oh, and might I add, both are great vessels for adding vegetables that you won’t even realize are there.